 Students registered for this class will seek and normally engage in an internship (work-based learning) in London.
 They will also interview professionals in fields relevant to them and pitch an event or campaign specific to their placement sector.

 This course must be taken for a letter grade.
 Internship placements typically require a commitment of two days per week.

-Course Restriction: Open only to students who have committed to an internship by the published deadline.
+Course restriction: Open only to students who have committed to an internship by the published deadline.
 For Syracuse Management majors, counts as a Business Elective only.
 Does not count toward minor.

 - Human Development and Family Science majors/minors should register for this course under HFS 493.